Cashman Field: Soccer

 In July 2017, Las Vegas Lights FC, a team in the league then known as the United Soccer League and now as the USL Championship, was announced to begin playing at Cashman Field in 2018.
 Lights FC played their first game on February 10, 2018, an exhibition match against the Montreal Impact of Major League Soccer (MLS) in front of a crowd of 10,383 people.
 Cashman Field previously hosted MLS exhibition games between the LA Galaxy and San Jose Earthquakes, dubbed the California Clasico in 2016 and 2017.

 The original configuration of Cashman Field is more suited for soccer than other former baseball parks.
 With center field at a right angle and all the foul territory behind first and third base at equal distance, the field is in a square shape and seats are close to the field for soccer.
 The Lights intended to renovate Cashman Field into a soccer-specific stadium after the Aviators baseball team formally terminated their lease at the stadium in 2019.
 However, the COVID-19 pandemic and cancellation of the 2020 season left the organization struggling to find the cashflow needed to properly renovate the aging facility.
 As of May 2023, the only renovations that the team has completed are fresh coats of paint throughout the walkways leading to the seating area.
 In 2024, a new seating area known as the Premium Deck was constructed on the eastern side of the field, adding suites and other premium areas.
+On August 13, 2026, the Lights confirmed that the team would be vacating Cashman Field at the end of the 2026 USL Championship season.